ospalh/anki-addons/pages/Unnormalize.md

 ## The solution

-The add-on goes through the media folder and renames files not in the NFC normalized form.
-NFC is often the more natural form, where umlauts, accented characters, and so on are stored as a single character each.
+The add-on goes through the collection and renames media file to those used in the collection when the on-disk name is the Mac OSX version of that in the collection.

-<blockquote class="nb">This add-on does not check the Anki collection
+<blockquote class="nb">This add-on in a hack.
+It worked well for me,
-to see which files have this kind of problem.
-Running it may introduce errors rather then fix them.</blockquote>
+but might introduce errors in the collection.
+Caveat emptor.</blockquote>

+This can work only when run on non-Macs.
+When there is no non-Mac desktop client available, the only solution to this problem that i see is to go through the collection and fix the file names by hand.
+Or possibly re-download audio clips with a new version of Download audio, if that is what caused the problems.

 ## See also